marcpaga/sturgeon/README.md

 ## Installation

+Get the repository.

 ```
 git clone https://github.com/marcpaga/sturgeon
 ```

+### Optional
-Optional: to include the models directly to the installation path.
-Otherwise, during prediction, you can just pass the path to the zip file
-Download the desired models, see below for available models and links.
+To include the models directly to the installation path, download the desired models, see below for available models and links.

 And the move the models:
 ```
 cd sturgeon
 mv DOWNLOADED_MODEL.zip sturgeon/include/models/DOWNLOADED_MODEL.zip
 ```

+Otherwise, during prediction, you can just pass the path to the zip file.

+Install Sturgeon.

 ```
 cd sturgeon # if you haven't